-This Super Crispy Shrimp + Vegetable Tempura Night is a great way to create a delicious spread whether you’re serving two for a date night or a crowd for a party!
+Crispy Tempura Shrimp and Vegetables made with homemade tempura batter is a fun dinner idea whether you’re serving two for a date night or a crowd for a fun dinner party!

-Fun to make, and best-served piping hot, tempura is the perfect interactive date night or party food to serve when you’re looking to get your guests involved and serve up some entertainment with your meal!
+Fun to make, and best-served piping hot, homemade tempura is perfect as an interactive date night or party food to serve when you’re looking to get your guests involved and serve up some entertainment with your meal.

 What is tempura?